My moonshots are all the different projects and passions in my life that either give me meaning or that push me.

 Awarded for being among San Francisco's most passionate creatives

 Well, guess I'm not the only one who likes to travel (surprise, surprise).
 Yet for me, traveling is just a mean to the goal of building cultural fluency – the ability to quickly and deeply empathize with people of other cultures.
-From learning languages to traveling to far flung places like North Korea.
+From learning languages to immersing in far flung places like North Korea.
 Living an international life is a big part of what makes me, me.

 Have organized group travels to Colombia (260 pax), Italy (30 pax) and Iran (10 pax & 3pax)